ACSE-vg822/Personalized_Reading_Recommendations/README.md

 # System Requirements
 Python 3.7+
-Then create the environment as instructed further below
+And create the environment as instructed further below

 # Project Structure
     Dataset/: This directory contains the original dataset.